microsoft/PowerToys/doc/powertoys-examples.md

-# Boost Your Productivity with Microsoft PowerToys
+# Boost your productivity with Microsoft PowerToys

 Microsoft PowerToys is a set of utilities designed to streamline your workflow and boost productivity on Windows.
 With tools like FancyZones, PowerRename, and Color Picker, PowerToys offers a range of features to help with your daily tasks.
 This guide will show real world scenarios where PowerToys can save you time and effort.

-## Efficient Window Management with FancyZones
+## Efficient window management with FancyZones

 Imagine you're a software developer working on multiple projects simultaneously.
 You have numerous windows open, including your IDE, terminal, browser, and documentation.
 Navigating between these windows can be time consuming and disruptive to your workflow.